PaulFangBayArea/NDNF-release/README.md

 To install ns-3 and ndnSIM, please refer to https://ndnsim.net.

-You can find the application files are in  `apps` and the NDNF test scenarios in `examples`.
+You can find the application files in  `apps` and the NDNF test scenarios in `examples`.

 Feel free to contact pfang@umass.edu if you have any questions.